 Scholarly Commons Citation

 Byrne, J. Peter and Schrag, Philip G., "Law Reform in Estonia: The Role of Georgetown University Law Center" (1994).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1573.
+1573.